data2health/governance-pathways/RPPR.md

 8/2019 | Data sharing dimensions table/grid | [DONE]
 8/2019 | Survey CTSA community  | [DONE]
 9/2019 | Map examples to table/grid | [DONE]
-9/2019 | Data use agreement guideline for CTSA Data Sharing | [IN PROCESS] 10/2019 | Survey CTSA community for specific gap areas | [IN PROCESS] 10/2019 | Draft of paper on data sharing principles | [Not Started] 12/2019 | Draft of paper for grid and mapping | [Not Started] 12/2019-6/2020 | Data use agreement generator | [Not Started]
+11/2019 | Data use agreement guideline for CTSA Data Sharing | [IN PROCESS] 11/2019 | Survey CTSA community for specific gap areas | [IN PROCESS] 12/2019 | Draft of paper on data sharing principles | [Not Started] 12/2019 | Draft of paper for grid and mapping | [Not Started] 12/2019-6/2020 | Data use agreement toolbox | [Not Started]

 # Potential Pitfalls and Alternative Strategies
 The biggest risk to the project is that data use agreements will not be shared as examples due to proprietary data concerns.
 Due to having two approaches, we can address the limitations of the data use library by creating the data use dimension tables.